stepintoswift/stepintoswift.github.io/_posts/2019-05-18-rxswift-variable.md

 author: "Liam"
 category: "RxSwift"
 date: 2019-05-19 00:00:10
-description: "What is a variable in RxSwift"
+description: "What is a Variable Subject in RxSwift"
 layout: post
 permalink: rxswift-variable
 published: true